soniajoseph/ViT-Prisma/docs/README.md

 | **medium**|**4**         | 1.000             | 0.991             | [AttentionOnly](https://huggingface.co/IamYash/dSprites-medium-AttentionOnly), [Attention+MLP](https://huggingface.co/IamYash/dSprites-medium-Attention-and-MLP) |

+### To do: to train

+1-4 layer, attention-only, and full-attention versions of each.
+* ImageNet-1k Mice (reconstruction loss)
+   * Attention-only
+     * 1-layer, 2-layer, 3-layer, 4-layer, 5-layer
+   * Full-attention
+     * 1-layer, 2-layer, 3-layer, 4-layer, 5-layer
+* dSprites
+    * Smallest possible model that can recognize size.
+    * Smallest possible model that can recognize position.

 ## Guidelines for training + uploading models

 Upload your trained models to Huggingface.
 Follow the [Huggingface guidelines](https://huggingface.co/docs/hub/models-uploading) and also create a model card.
-Document as much of the training process as possible including loss and accuracy curves, dataset (and order of training data), hyperparameters, optimizer, learning rate schedule, hardware, and other details that may be relevant.
-Links to the wandb training info are also welcome.
+Document as much of the training process as possible including links to loss and accuracy curves on weights and biases, dataset (and order of training data), hyperparameters, optimizer, learning rate schedule, hardware, and other details that may be relevant.

 Include frequent checkpoints throughout training, which will help other researchers understand training dynamics.